ElioZhou/os-notes/concurrency.md

 including itself, to take action.
 It occurs among processes/threads who need to acquire resources in order to progress.

+A set of processes is deadlocked if each process in the set is waiting for an event that only another process in the set can cause.

+Assumptions:

+- If a process is denied a resource, it is put to sleep
+- Only single-threaded processes
+- No interrupts possible to wake up a blocked process

 ### Deadlock vs Starvation

 **Deadlock**: Process(es) waiting on events (resources) that will never happen.